mahttchoo/Courseflow-Flowchart-Generator/README.md

 ## Requirements
 - CMake VERSION 3.16.3 was used to create this project
+- The GNU C++ Compiler is required to run the code through Ubuntu Linux
-- The Lemon library included above is needed.
+- The Lemon library included above is needed for the graph
 - A ppm file viewer is needed to view the flowchart output.
 A ppm viewer can be downloaded or the online ppm viewer from this website can be used https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html

 ## User Manual